Cannabis Roadside Testing: Rise of Drugged Driving Detection

 Driving while impaired is illegal

-While some states have legalized marijuana use, federal law considers a person guilty of a DUI if they drive under the influence of a controlled substance and such substance impairs their facilities.
+While some states have legalized marijuana use, federal law considers a person guilty of a DUI if they drive under the influence of a controlled substance, and such a substance impairs their faculties.
 If a death or serious injury results, then a chemical drug test will be mandatory.
 An officer may use reasonable force, if necessary, to obtain a blood sample if the driver refuses.

 Mixing drugs and driving, regardless of whether it's marijuana or legally prescribed muscle relaxers, is just as illegal as driving drunk and can also constitute a DUI offense.